hipe-eval/.github/profile/README.md

 **What's to come?** :calendar:

-We hope to be able to offer another edition of HIPE, and to publish useful data again, so stay tuned!¨
+We hope to be able to offer another edition of HIPE, and to publish useful data again, so stay tuned!

 <!--